abisammy/The-command-handler-database/worn-off-keys-v2.2/README.md

 ## Things to replace!

 **Replace these things!**
-<br /> On line 2 of config.json, replace YOUR_TOKEN_HERE with your actual bot token. **WARNING** Never ever share your bot toke nwith anyone else, its like sharing your email adress pasword!
+<br /> On line 2 of config.json, replace YOUR_TOKEN_HERE with your actual bot token. **WARNING** Never ever share your bot token with anyone else, its like sharing your email adress pasword!

 ```json
 2    "TOKEN": "REPLACE_TOKEN_HERE",